Robert173/2021_MA_Solar_Array_Detections/README.md

 # 2021 Massachusetts Solar Array Detections
-## This repository contains shapefiles of solar arrays detected in 2021 aerial imagery of Massachusetts using my trained CNN deep learning model.

 ## Project Background:
 The purpose of this project was to produce a geospatial database of ground-based solar arrays in Massachusetts to study the impact of their construction on land-use change in the state.
 To do this, I trained and configured a convolutional neural network (CNN) that classifies pixels as either array or background.
-I used this model to predict array pixels in high resolution aerial imagery of Massachusetts, from which I was able to produce panel polygons and bounding polygons of array structures.
+I used this model to predict array pixels in 2021 aerial imagery of Massachusetts, from which I was able to produce panel polygons and bounding polygons of array structures.
 With these I was able to estimate the land use conversion by type in each county of Massachusetts.

 ## Project Methods:
 Solar arrays were manually labeled in 4-band, 15 cm resolution aerial imagery of Massachusetts taken in 2021 [^1].